Mario-Gozie/Accident-Data-Analysis/README.md

 This is an Excel and Tableau project for anlysis of Road accident over a period of two years.
 The project is for analysing and visualizing insight about the accident data for data driven decisions.

-**_Disclaimer_** : _All datasets and reports do not represent any company or institution or country. its just a dummy dataset to demostrate the power of Excel and Tableau_
+**_Disclaimer_** : _All datasets and reports do not represent any company or institution or country. its just a dummy dataset to demostrate the power of Excel_